 Animal welfare is a key issue for our customers and C&A as a business.
 The mistreatment of animals is still prevalent across the world and materials can be hard to trace back to the farm where the animals were born and live.
-Animal materials appear in a number of our products, from the down in our jackets to the wool in our sweaters.
+Animal materials appear in a number of our products, from the down in our jackets to the wool in our sweaters, and we work hard to ensure that these materials do not come from mistreated animals.
 We also offer our customers the choice to select a synthetic substitute and always have an alternative in-store.

 Work towards our 2020 goal for 67% of our raw materials to be more sustainable.

 Continue sourcing 100% RDS-certified down and conduct additional supply chain due dilligence.

 Roll out our sourcing policy for man-made cellulosic fibres in Europe and China, and conduct a pilot in Brazil.

 Increase the uptake of recycled fibres in Europe.

 An animal welfare policy that captures the strength of our commitment

 At the end of 2016 we launched our new comprehensive animal welfare policy to further our commitment to treating animals with care and respect.
 Building on our proven track record, we have developed principles that will build upon our strong buying and sourcing practices for animal-based materials.

 100% Responsible Down Standard-certified down

 We have been sourcing 100% RDS-certified down since 2016.
 In 2017, we brought over 1.3 million products containing down to market, all certified to RDS.
 In October, we launched our second Europe-wide campaign to communicate this effort to our customers and sold 89% of our RDS-certified down jackets within two weeks.